kubernetes/autoscaler/cluster-autoscaler/cloudprovider/aws/CA_with_AWS_IAM_OIDC.md

   - An Active EKS cluster (1.14 preferred since it is the latest)
   - Cluster must consist of at least one worker node ASG

-A) Create an [IAM OIDC] identity provider for your cluster with the AWS Management Console using the documentation.
+A) Create an [IAM OIDC] identity provider for your cluster with the AWS Management Console using the [documentation] .

 B) Create a test [IAM policy] for your service accounts